LUDOPEDAGOGY WORKSHOPS WITH THIAGI

 Experience, explore, design, develop, evaluate, revise, and conduct these types of training games:

-Day 3: How to Design and Use Different Types of Simulation Games
+How To Design and Use Different Types of Simulation Games

 Can you provide real-world learning opportunities — without incurring the risks and costs associated with them?